arahi7860/mongo-intro/readme.md

 **Permanence**: Once we write data to our database, we can be pretty sure it won't be lost (unless the server catches on fire).

 **Speed**: Databases are generally optimized to be fast at retrieving and updating information.
 Literally, DBs can be 100,000x faster than reading from a file.
+This is especially important at scale.

 **Consistency**: Databases can enforce rules regarding consistency of data, especially when handling simultaneous requests to update information.